 Some of the modules listed below may not be offered in a specific year, depending on circumstances in the Department.
 Modules can also be offered in different semesters from what is listed below.
-Please contact the Department.
+Please contact the Department to find out which modules will be available.